-- You can file your Calendar Year Tax Return any time after December 31, 2003, but NO LATER THAN APRIL 15, 2004, (unless an extension has been granted).
+- You can file your Calendar Year Tax Return any time after December 31, 2004, but NO LATER THAN APRIL 15, 2005, (unless an extension has been granted).
 PLEASE FILE EARLY.
-If the State owes you a refund and you wait until APRIL 15 to file, it will take longer for you to receive your refund. - If you file a Fiscal Year Tax Return, your return is due NO LATER THAN three and one-half (3 1/2) months following the close of the income year.
+If the State owes you a refund and you wait until APRIL 15 to file, it will take longer for you to receive your refund. - If you file a Fiscal Year Tax Return, your return is due NO LATER THAN three and one-half (3 1⁄2) months following the close of the income year.

 NOTE: The date of the postmark stamped by the U.S. Postal Service is the date you filed your return.
 Be sure to apply enough postage or your return will not be delivered by the Postal Service.
-The Income Tax Section does not refuse mail - that is done at the Post Office.
+The Income Tax Section does

+Post Office.